sdelgadoc/admingpt/README.md

    - CLIENT_ID: The Microsoft Graph client ID for authentication
    - CLIENT_SECRET: The Microsoft Graph client secret for authentication

-2. Navigate to the AdminGPT directory using:

-   `cd AdminGPT/admingpt_project`

-3. Run the CLI using:
+2. Run the CLI using:

    `python admingtp_cli.py`